Stormwater runs to creeks, lakes, and the Puget Sound on JBLM.

 Only rain down the drain on JBLM!

-The Joint Base Lewis-McChord Stormwater Program oversees compliance with the installation's National Pollutant Discharge Elimination System (NPDES) permits.
-The permits authorize JBLM to discharge stormwater runoff and requires the use of best management practices (BMP's) to reduce pollutants from entering the stormwater system.
+The JBLM Stormwater Program oversees compliance with the installation's National Pollutant Discharge Elimination System (NPDES) permits.
+The permits authorize JBLM to discharge stormwater runoff and requires the use of best management practices to reduce pollutants from entering the stormwater system.

 The JBLM Stormwater Design Guidance document replaces the “Pamphlet for New Development and Redevelopment” document.
 The JBLM Stormwater Design Guidance describes the requirements that designers must meet when developing sites that will disturb more than 5,000 square feet of ground.